Stanari lignite power plant, Bosnia and Herzegovina

 Since 2006, Bosnia-Herzegovina has been a party to the Energy Community Treaty, which requires all members to abide by certain EU legislation in the energy sector.

-This meant that while developing the Stanari project, Bosnia-Herzegovina was obliged to adhere to the EU LCP Directive, which regulates emissions limit values from power plants.
+This meant that while developing the Stanari project, Bosnia-Herzegovina was obliged to adhere to the EU Large Combustion Plants Directive, which regulates emissions limit values from power plants.
 Originally, the Republika Srpska authorities did not include the emissions limit values from the LCP Directive in Stanari’s environmental permit, but rather much laxer standards from domestic legislation with emissions 2-3 times higher.

-In January 2014 an official complaint was submitted to the Energy Community Secretariat by the Center for Environment from Banja Luka and in July 2015 it was announced that the Stanari environmental permit would be updated following changes in the Republika Srpska legislation.
-Nevertheless, this still puts Stanari several years behind EU legislation, and it is highly likely that it will have to undergo additional investments to meet stricter emissions standards before the end of its lifetime.
+In January 2014, an official complaint was submitted to the Energy Community Secretariat by the Center for Environment from Banja Luka and in July 2015 it was announced that the Stanari environmental permit would be updated following changes in the Republika Srpska legislation.
+Nevertheless, this still puts Stanari several years behind EU legislation.